 A level playing field to compete for talent with other businesses

 If you don’t want your payroll, benefits, HR, and compliance support centralized in one place, it might not be the right fit for you.
 However, most small business owners find a high level of convenience in consolidating certain HR functions so they can focus on the real work of running their business.

-We built Justworks as a PEO because we believe the co-employment model works better for entrepreneurs who are serious about taking care of their teams.
-As one of the first PEOs to receive ‘certified’ status by the IRS, we are subject to stringent operational and financial standards.
+We built Justworks as a PEO because we believe the co-employment model works better for entrepreneurs who are serious about taking care of their teams and the IRS has deemed us as a Certified Professional Employer Organization.

 To service you best, we’ve built simple, fast and automated software that you and your team can access online anytime.

 Learn more about how we can help your business at Justworks.com.

 Monthly tips on running a business in your inbox.